yannis-mlgrn/yannis-mlgrn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a discord bot in javaScript
 - 🌱 I’m currently learning everything I can find
 - 📫 How to reach me: [twitter](https://twitter.com/YannisMalgorn)